AARP Eye Center

 The financial implications are significant.
 Say you were born in 1961.
 In 2023, you will turn 62, the minimum age to claim retirement benefits.
 But if you do so, rather than waiting until your full retirement age of 67, your monthly benefit will be reduced by 30 percent — permanently.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

-File at 65 and you lose 13.33 percent — again, permanently.
-If your full retirement benefit is $1,500 a month, over 20 years that 13.33 percent penalty adds up to nearly $48,000.
-Social Security’s Early or Late Retirement? calculator can give you a sense of the financial impact of claiming benefits at various ages.
+File at 65 and you lose 13.33 percent.
+If your full retirement benefit is $1,800 a month, over 20 years that 13.33 percent penalty adds up to a little over $57,585.
+AARP's Social Security Calculator can give you a sense of the financial impact of claiming benefits at various ages.

 There is one circumstance in which Social Security raises your payment at full retirement age, although probably not to 100 percent of your full benefit.
 That’s if they withheld some of your benefits during early retirement because you had work income that exceeded Social Security’s earnings limit.
 In this case, they recalculate your benefit at full retirement age to help you recoup those losses.

 After you reach full retirement age, you have the option of temporarily suspending your benefits.
 During a suspension you can rack up delayed retirement credits, which will increase your eventual payments.